anthonyjgatti/spark-wordcount-workflow/README.md

 and Sensibility_ to go through the following steps:

 1. Spark:
-  a.
-Perform word count in Spark on _Pride and Prejudice_.
+  * Perform word count in Spark on _Pride and Prejudice_.
-  b.
-Perform word count in Spark on _Sense and Sensibility_.
+  * Perform word count in Spark on _Sense and Sensibility_.
 2. Hive:
-  a.
-Calculate the frequency of first letters in _Pride and Prejudice_.
+  * Calculate the frequency of first letters in _Pride and Prejudice_.
-  b.
-Calculate the frequency of first letters in _Sense and Sensibility_.
+  * Calculate the frequency of first letters in _Sense and Sensibility_.
 3. Join these pieces of information together into a single table.

 Please note, of course this is not meant to be a real big data use case; rather